Ng Teck Lee

 Ng Teck Lee (born c.
 1966) is a Singaporean businessman and alleged fraudster.
 The former chief executive officer and president of recycling company Citiraya Industries, he fled Singapore in 2005 while under investigation for the misappropriation of S$72 million worth of electronic waste.
 In December 2024, he was arrested in Malaysia and extradited to Singapore.

 Business career

-A high school dropout, Ng briefly worked as a truck driver for a plastics-recycling company before co-founding Citiraya Industries with his elder brother, Raymond Ng Teck Boon, in 1988.
+A high school dropout, Ng briefly worked as a truck driver for a plastics-recycling company before co-founding Citiraya Industries with his elder brother, Raymond Ng Ah Hua, in 1988.
 Ng Teck Lee served as the company’s chief executive officer, while his brother held the position of general manager.

 By 2002, Citiraya had expanded its operations to at least eleven countries and was entrusted with recycling electronic waste from manufacturers such as AMD, Agilent, Cisco, Infineon, Intel, and STMicroelectronics.
 The company reportedly employed around seventy people at the time.

 In 2006, Citiraya Industries was rebranded as Centillion Environment & Recycling.
 The company later merged with an American firm in 2012 and was renamed Metech International.